pH

 The contribution of natural and anthropogenic causes to soil acidification rates under different fertilization practices and site conditions in southern China ScienceDirect.com

 Dig in the Dirt!
 Soil Preparation: How Do You Prepare Garden Soil for Planting?
-Old Farmer's Almanac
+The Old Farmer's Almanac